Q1. How can I find out if I have any relatives or friends interred at any of these cemeteries?

 Q2.
 Why are more funds needed, if my relatives or I have already paid for perpetual care?

-A. The funds created by perpetual care payments have become insufficient to provide for necessary restoration and present and long-term maintenance because inflationary costs have exceeded the income generated by the funds.
-This is a common problem faced by many cemeteries.
+A. The funds created by perpetual care payments are designated for care of individual graves --- not for general cemetery maintenance.
+The general cemetery funds have become insufficient to provide for necessary restoration and present and long-term maintenance because inflationary costs have exceeded the income generated by the funds.
+This is a common problem faced by many cemeteries, whose founders never anticipated the true cost of maintenance and repairs for the long-term future.

 Q3.
 Why is this being done as a community effort, rather than by asking individual families to pay for the care of their own family plots?